Kim Kardashian Fears Caitlyn Jenner Will Expose ‘KUWTK’ Secrets In Memoir: How She Plans To Take Action

 Jenner has openly admitted that her memoir is very revealing, having opened up about everything from the O.J Simpson case to why she could no longer stay in a committed relationship with Kris Jenner prior to even making the announcement she had wanted to live her life as a woman.

-According to Hollywood Life, Kim Kardashian is scared on what she will read about herself in Caitlyn’s forthcoming memoir because people close to the Olympic champion have already told her that there are things written in the book that is certainly going to shock fans — and they are said to be in relation to the Kardashians.
+According to Hollywood Life, Kim Kardashian is scared about what she will read about herself in Caitlyn’s forthcoming memoir because people close to the Olympic champion have already told her that there are things written in the book that is certainly going to shock fans — and they are said to be in relation to the Kardashians.

 Kim Kardashian has mentioned that the past couple of months have been extremely difficult for her, with the Paris robbery and Kanye West’s breakdown.
 The last thing she would want is to find out that Caitlyn has used their private conversations and featured intimate stories about Kim Kardashian’s life in her memoir.